We provide 5 hour beekeeping workshops aimed at teaching people how to keep bees at home

-You will learn about the types of hives available, the main differences between hives, which hives are suitable for you, the types of plants bees are attracted to, the protective equipment needed to start bee keeping, when and how to inspect your hive, what to look for and how to extract honey from your hive.
-Most of the workshop occurs outside and around the hives.
+You will learn about the types of hives available, the main differences between hives, which hives are suitable for you, the protective equipment needed to start bee keeping, when and how to inspect your hive, what to look for and how to extract honey from your hive.
+Most of the workshop is spent outside around the hives.

-The 2.5 hour Introduction to Beekeeping workshop is designed to give participants the knowledge of what to expect if you decided to keep bees.
-Each participant can expect to suit up in protective equipment, open a hive, use a smoker to calm the colony and remove and inspect a frame from a hive.
+Participants can expect to undertake several full hive inspections.
+This includes assessing colony health and strength, disease checks and discussions about the resources available to the bees at the time.
+Each participant can expect to suit up in protective equipment (provided by us), open a hive, use a smoker to calm the colony (if required) and remove and inspect frames from the hives.
 If the bees have produced enough honey at the time of the workshop, participants are able to extract a frame of honey.
 This includes removing the wax cappings from the honey in the frame and assisting with the removal and straining of the honey.
-We run our workshops at specific times of the year to give our participants the greatest chance of being able to experience honey extraction.

 Who enjoys our educational workshops?